 Physical saucha can look like going to a yoga class, washing your hands intentionally, or just maintaining general cleanliness of body.
 Maintaining a healthy diet, putting love and intention into your food, and taking care of your immune system through good hygiene can also be ways to create saucha.
 However, saucha is far from just external purity.

-Saucha isn’t just about keeping our bodies clean; it’s also about keeping our minds clear of negative thought and distraction.
+Saucha isn’t just about keeping our bodies clean; it’s also about balancing our negative mind with our positive mind and neutral mind.
 A physical yoga practice can usually help you find a clear mind, but if yoga postures aren’t accessible to you, there are other practices to help you as well.

 Developing a regular meditation practice is one of the best ways to find saucha of the mind.
 Through meditation, we become better at understanding our thoughts and how they work.
 This gives us the power to release thoughts that are negative, distracting, or hurtful.
 If you struggle with focusing during meditation, try adding a mantra.